 Another View of the cars.

-Back in the shop area an axle being worked on during my visit.
+Back in the shop area, I saw an axle being worked on.

-New cogs ready to be installed on the train sets.
+New cogs were on hand ready to be installed on the train sets

 Another view inside the shop.

-This view shows the rack hanging over the drop pit in the shop.
+The drop pit had a rack hanging over it.
 We walked back to the station and I thanked Spencer for an interesting shop tour.

-Passengers settle into their seats for an interesting ride on the Manitou & Pikes Peak Railway.
-The short train left at 1:20 PM while we waited for any last minute buyers of tickets for today's trip.
-There was no morning run as the snow crews had to get out and open as much of the line towards the summit of Pikes Peak that they could.
-After all our passengers had loaded we left the station at 1:28 PM at 6950 Feet above sea level.
+The short train left at 1:20 PM while we waited for any last minute passengers.
+There was no morning run as the snow crews had to get out and open as much of the line towards the summit of Pikes Peak as they could.
+After all our passengers had loaded, we left the station at 1:28 PM at 6,950 feet above sea level.
 Our route started climbing immediately as we passed by the shop buildings.
-We ran along Ruxton Creek for the first few miles of our trip.
+We ran along Ruxton Creek for the first few miles.
 The trees along here are Englemann Spruce.
-The tracks climb steeply as we start passing through the first of the boulder fields.
+The tracks climbed steeply as we start passing through the first of the boulder fields

-Our conductor pointed out various boulders with names like the Sleigh or Seal Rock as well as others.
+Our conductor was pointing out various boulders with names like the Sleigh or Seal Rock, as well as others.
 Look at the above pictures and see what you can see!

-A view through the trees of Pikes Peak.
+You could see Pikes Peak through the trees.
 The grade became gentler as we passed through Ruxton Park and passed by Pilot's Knob.

 The view of the mountain nearing Deer Park.

-On the longest straight away on the railroad the water tank at Four Mile Siding.
-Further along this straight track is Mountain View at 10,000 feet before we turned and started up "The Hill" with a 24% grade.
-Below are views from the climbing of "The Hill"
+The train continued climbing, reaching Deer Park before entering the longest straight track on the railroad where the water tank at Four Mile Siding is located.
+Further along this straight track was Mountain View at 10,000 feet before we turned and started up "The Hill" with a 24% grade.
+Below are views from the climbing of "The Hill".

-As we continued up "The Hill" we neared tree line.
+As we continued our ascent, we neared the tree line.

 The views were stunning.

-As we arrived at Windy Point, 12,130 feet, the Short Train was waiting for us to arrive.
+The train arrived at Windy Point, 12,130 feet where the short train was waiting for us to arrive.

-The old Section House at Windy Point.
-While we waited for the Short train to leave Windy Point, I asked the men in the first seat by the front window if they wanted to ride forward going back down, Chris and I would switch seats with them since I wanted to get so pictures out the front or rear for my story.
-Soon Chris and I were seated in what soon would be the rear of our train but first we would try to go further up Pikes Peak.
+There is an old Section House here.
+While we waited for the short train to leave, I asked the men in the first seat by the front window if they wanted to ride forward going back down and Chris and I would switch seats with them, since I wanted to get some pictures out the front or rear for my story.
+Soon Chris and I were seated in what would become the rear of our train, but first we would try to go further up Pikes Peak.

 The tracks at Windy point with the snow ahead of our train on our route.

-Our train approaching the west end of Windy Point.
+Our train approached the west end of Windy Point.

-With that I knew we wouldn't make the summit of Pikes Peak but it still has been a great trip.
+With that I knew we would not make the summit of Pikes Peak, but it still had been a great trip.

 A fantastic view from where we stopped.